MicrosoftDocs/azure-docs/articles/active-directory/connect/active-directory-aadconnectsync-change-the-configuration.md

 7. Click **Save** to create the inbound rule.

-### Step 5: Create an outbound synchronization rule to flow the attribute value from the Metaverse to Azure AD
+### Step 5: Create an outbound synchronization rule to flow the attribute value to Azure AD
+The outbound synchronization rule permits the attribute value to flow from the Metaverse to the PreferredDataLocation attribute in Azure AD:

 1. Go to the **Synchronization Rules** Editor.